If you’ve got a job and can afford a home loan, why won’t the banks help you?

 - Bonus income: We know which lenders will include your bonus income as part of your annual income.

-- Discounts for professionals: If you are in the medical industry, you may be eligible for great discounts and a reduction in lenders mortgage insurance (LMI).
+- Doctor home loans: If you’re in the medical industry, you may be eligible for great discounts and a waived Lenders Mortgage Insurance (LMI).

 - Rental income: Are you an investor who earns income through your rental property?
 Make it count towards a mortgage!